 The programme specification details the assessment strategy for each module, including the relevant task weightings.

 The course is designed to prepare and aid learners for a career in the sports coaching, teaching and sports development industries.
-The students who achieve this BA (Hons) programme will be eligible to be considered for an MA/MSc qualification in a related field or to further their teaching ambitions through PGCE study.
+The students who achieve this BSc (Hons) programme will be eligible to be considered for an MA/MSc qualification in a related field or to further their teaching ambitions through PGCE study.

 International Students £9500.00